Juvino-151/juvino/README.md

  **Clone o repositório:**

 1. **Obtenha a URL do Repositório**:
-   - Vá para a página do repositório no GitHub.
+   - Acesse a página do repositório no GitHub.
    - Clique no botão verde "Code".
    - Copie a URL HTTPS ou SSH.